baremetal-engine/Multicore/README.md

 ## 🎯 Mission

-Multicore exists to ensure multiplayer games remain accessible, moddable, and playable — forever.
+Multicore exists to ensure multiplayer games remain accessible, moddable, and playable—forever.

 It provides a clean, modular foundation for developers and fans to build, extend, and host online play infrastructure without centralized dependency.

-Whether you’re working on a homebrew console, an emulator, or your own game engine, Multicore aims to be the universal multiplayer layer for retro, modern, and future systems.
+Whether you're working with a console, handheld, mobile, or PC title—Multicore welcomes all platforms, eras, and architectures.
+If it had multiplayer, or should have, it belongs here.

 ---